 I am the author of three middle-grade children's books, and I blog on the side.
 My favorite topics are movies, writing, and pop culture.

-Someone pointed out online that Jamie Lee Curtis has starred in one Halloween movie in each decade since 1978.
+Someone online pointed out that Jamie Lee Curtis has starred in one Halloween movie in each decade since 1978.
 So, she was due to reprise her breakthrough role some time before the end of the 2010’s.
 But how do you bring her back when she was killed off in her last appearance: Halloween: Resurrection (2002)?
 Luckily, Hollywood has an easy answer for that: reboot.

 Erase the continuity of all sequels and continue the story from its original.
 No longer is it restricted by its own history of other Strode victims, family connections, or ancient curses pointing towards a motive.
 Add modern themes such as PTSD, female empowerment, and psychological analysis, but most of all, heighten the kills, leave no one safe, and keep Michael as the physical embodiment of pure evil.
 Halloween blends the past and the present into its own, standalone story that hits some beats square on the head but misses others completely.
 Here is my review of Halloween (2018) below.